codemod-com/docs/docs/vs-code-extension/advanced-usage.md

 ## Change Codemod Path (Optional)

-Before dry-running a codemod over your project, the Codemod.com extension allows you to limit the codemod’s changes to a specific path in your project.
+Before dry-running a codemod over your project, the Codemod extension allows you to limit the codemod’s changes to a specific path in your project.

 This is useful for tackling large project migrations by breaking them down into smaller, manageable tasks.